SEMOSS/documentation/docusaurus/docs/For Administrators/Setting Pages Overview.md

 ![Settings](../../static/img/Settings.png)

 In the Settings section, you have give or revoke access of any App, Model, Function, Database, Vector, or Storage of which you are an author.
-You can even edit the type of access given to other practisioners, like for example from author to an editor or just a viewer.
+You can even edit the type of access given to other practisioners, like changing the access from author to an editor or just a viewer.

 ## App Settings